 Best Online Education Programs in Durham, NC (2026)

 Durham, North Carolina has a population of about 288,465.
 The city’s median household income is $79,234 (Census ACS 2023, 5-year).
 About 55.7% of adults 25+ hold a bachelor’s degree or higher.
-There are 3 accredited education programs within 100 miles of Durham.
+Our directory has 70 accredited schools offering education programs near Durham.
 In North Carolina, the top-earning education-related role is Education Administrator, Postsecondary at a median $99,910 annually (BLS, May 2024).

 Closest Education Schools to Durham

-The five accredited institutions below are the closest options indexed in our directory that offer education programs.
+The 10 accredited institutions below are the closest among the 70 schools in our directory that offer education programs near Durham.
 Distances are calculated from Durham city center.

 SchoolCityDistanceTuitionOnline